 Herniated Disc from a Motorcycle Crash- Treatment

 An orthopedic specialist may recommend that you try physical therapy for a number of sessions as a first attempt to alleviate the pain associated with your herniated disc.
 They may also prescribe some anti-inflammatories or other pain medication.
 Although physical therapy can be helpful, it often does not relieve the pain fully.
 Many people with herniated discs find that their pain continues on, despite treatment.

 If your pain continues, your physician may use a steroid injection in an attempt to reduce the pain.
-These are sometimes effective, but often the pain relief is short-lived.
+Steroid injections can effectively relieve pain but may not provide a long-term fix.
 In the meantime, you may continue to have difficulty working or meeting your normal obligations.

 If the pain continues despite a full course of physical therapy and steroid injections, your doctor may want you to consider surgery.
 Back surgery should never be undertaken without much consideration as it is major surgery.
 This surgery often requires a stay in the hospital, and sometimes a rehabilitation center.
 Most people will require more physical therapy in order to fully regain function.
 Even with all these treatments, there is no guarantee that the pain will be gone completely.